San Antonio Powers Of Attorney

 - Medical directives: Also called a living will, medical directives explain what type of life-sustaining care you would like used to keep you alive.
 Treatment options that should be discussed with family members and care providers can include resuscitation, mechanical ventilation, tube feeding, dialysis, and organ and tissue donations.

 Working with an experienced lawyer can help ensure you consider all the relevant points when making decisions about who to grant powers of attorney or what should be included in your medical directive.
-Learn more about the thoughtful, empathetic counsel I provide by scheduling an initial consultation.
-I can be reached through an online contact form or by calling 210-296-5828.
+Learn more about the thoughtful, empathetic counsel our lawyers provide by scheduling an initial consultation.
+We can be reached through an online contact form or by calling 800-820-1664.